-The process of forwarding packets in networks is prone to faults from configuration errors and unexpected protocol interactions.
+THE process of forwarding packets in networks is prone to faults from configuration errors and unexpected protocol interactions.
 Active probes (pings and traceroutes) are widely used to measure data plane reachability.
 These tools, however suffer from major limitations and biases [8].

 Automated tools based upon formal methods have been developed in recent years for verifying reachability properties in the data plane: such as, "a packet with certain header values cannot reach host z," "the network has no forwarding loop for any packet," "all packets from specified input ports must pass through a given sequence of firewalls."
-Substantial progress has been made in developing formal methods with efficient algorithms for verifying networks of packet filters, representing forwarding tables and access control lists (ACLs), but not much progress so far for networks with packet transformers.
+Substantial progress has been made in developing formal methods with efficient algorithms for verifying networks of packet filters, represent-